 This site offers information on our programs and an accumulating archive of our experiments.

 November 14: Trust.
-A symposium on the question of trust, from bonds of love and friendship, to law and contract, to the background assumptions of civil society and technological mastery or dependence.
-With Joshua Clover, John Jackson, Andrew Ross, Winnie Wong.
+A symposium on the question of trust, from bonds of love and friendship, to law and contract, to the background assumptions of civil society and technological mastery.
+With Joshua Clover, John Jackson, David Levine, Andrew Ross, Winnie Wong.

 February 6-7: The Aesthetics of Information An afternoon symposium and an exhibition on techniques and technologies of intellectual exchange: the experiences they offer, the experiences they represent, the experiences they displace; beauty in all, its costs and benefits.